programmerPhysicist/tomato/README.txt

 vi .tomato

 The first line is the work time, second is the length of the break, and the last line is that of the long break.
 Numbers are in minutes.

+*Currently, Windows is not fully supported.
+Compile this program for Windows at your own cost.